City of Edmonton

 Edmonton is the capital of Alberta and host to many venues with rich cultural, historical and artistic significance.

-Edmonton is the capital of Alberta, situated in the north central region of the province, an area with some of the most fertile farm land on the prairies.
-It is the second largest city in Alberta (after Calgary) and is the hub of the country's sixth largest Census Metropolitan Area (CMA) with a population of 1,016,000 (2005 est.).
-At 684 sq km, Edmonton is also one of the largest cities by area in North America — larger in area than Chicago, Illinois, Philadelphia, Pennsylvania, and Detroit, Michigan.
+Edmonton is situated in the north central region of the province, an area with some of the most fertile farm land on the prairies.
+It is the second largest city in Alberta (after Calgary) and is the hub of the country’s sixth largest Census Metropolitan Area (CMA) with a population of 1,016,000 (2005 est.).
+At 684 sq km, Edmonton is also one of the largest cities by area in North America — larger in area than Chicago, Philadelphia, and Detroit.
 However, Edmonton also has the one of the lowest population densities in North America — about 67 times less than New York.

 For Weather Information please click http://www.weather.ca/weather/cities/can/pages/CAAB0103.htm